So you’re ready to start a hunting blog…

 It was nice to get away from the blog for awhile.

 I also visited some new blogs I hadn’t visited before.
-(Alltop
+(Alltop is great for this).

 Some I added to my RSS feed.
 Some I didn’t.